Ben Rubeor: Professional career

 In 2008, Rubeor was drafted by the Long Island Lizards of Major League Lacrosse.
 He scored 13 goals and four assists in his debut season.
 In 2009, he played for the Washington Bayhawks.

 Ben also worked full-time as a financial analyst for Greenspring Associates in Owings Mills, MD.

 Coaching career

 In December 2019, Ben was named head coach of the Atlas in the Premier Lacrosse League (“PLL”).
 Ben was named head coach of St. Mary's High School's (Annapolis, MD) varsity lacrosse coach in 2012.
 In 2015, he led the team to their first MIAA A conference championship in 19 years.

-In 2018, the Boston Cannons announced the signing of Rubeor as the Assistant Coach/Offensive Coordinator for the MLL team.
+In 2018, the Boston Cannons announced the signing of Rubeor as the assistant coach and offensive coordinator for the MLL team.

-In December 2019, the Premier Lacrosse League released that Rubeor would become Head Coach of Atlas Lacrosse Club entering the 2020 season.
+In December 2019, the Premier Lacrosse League released that Rubeor would become head coach of Atlas Lacrosse Club entering the 2020 season.
 On October 21, 2023, he resigned his coaching and general manager duties citing a desire to devote more time with his family.